All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long until I see improvement in loose skin areas?

 With consistent strength training, you may notice improved skin appearance within 3-6 months as underlying muscle fills in.
 Full skin remodeling can take 1-2 years after weight stabilization.
-Patience and consistency are essential.
+Patience and consistency are important.

 Ready to Take the Next Step?